patron : Sir Harrison Birtwistle

 composer-in-residence : Sinan Savaskan

-Our core repertoire focuses on music written after 1945, with an emphasis on timbre and ritual.
+The Octandre Ensemble was formed in 2011 by composer Christian Mason and conductor Jon Hargreaves.
+Our core repertoire is music written after 1945, with an emphasis on timbre and ritual.
 Sound is an eternally fascinating phenomenon, and music can harness its power in ever more original ways: new music, ancient ideas.

-In 2018, we will perform a series of three Composer Portraits at The Coronet Theatre, London, and we record for Frank Denyer's CD The Fish that became the Sun, due for release on 'Another Timbre'.
-The ensemble played at the 2016 Principal Sound festival, in a concert that was subsequently broadcast by BBC Radio 3.
-The programme featured UK premieres of Christian Mason's Layers of Love and Claude Vivier's Samarkand, as well as rare performances of Frank Denyer's After the Rain, and Green Plastic Vase by the ensemble's composer-in-residence, Sinan Savaskan.
-In December 2015, Savaskan's Many Stares through semi-nocturnal Zeiss-blink (Module 30), a major Octandre commission, won a BASCA British Composer Award.
+The ensemble played at the 2016 Principal Sound festival, in a concert featuring UK premieres of Christian Mason's Layers of Love and Claude Vivier's Samarkand, as well as rare performances of Denyer's After the Rain, and Green Plastic Vase by the ensemble's composer-in-residence, Sinan Savaskan.
+In December 2015, Savaskan's Many Stares through semi-nocturnal Zeiss-blink (Module 30), an Octandre commission, won a BASCA British Composer Award.

-In 2015 we featured on BBC Radio 3's In Tune, we performed at St John's Smith Square, and we collaborated with Darren Bloom, Kim Ashton and Lisa Illean, in the new:dots composer/curator project 'Curiouser', at Peckham Asylum.
-Previous festival appearances include Little Missenden Festival where we performed Stravinsky's L'histoire du Soldat in 2014 and Schoenberg's Pierrot Lunaire in 2016; and a residency at York Spring Festival of New Music (2012).
+Previous festival appearances include Little Missenden Festival where we performed Stravinsky's L'histoire du Soldat in 2014 and Schoenberg's Pierrot Lunaire with Lore Lixenberg in 2016; and a residency at York Spring Festival of New Music (2012).
 In 2012 we also hosted an Anglo-French Composers Forum at LSO St Luke's, London, in association with LSO Soundhub; we presented “Other Voices” at Mystetskyi Arsenal in Kiev, Ukraine; and we performed “Medieval Modernist”, a programme focused on the work of our patron Sir Harrison Birtwistle.